eliegoudout/lasvegas/README.md

 - a CLI playing mode against humans and/or (possibly custom) agents, with customizable rules,
 - a simple confrontation tool for multiple agents.
-- an agnostic game environment, for agent implementing and/or training,
+- an agnostic game environment, for agent implementing and/or training.

 ## ⚙️ Installation ⚙️

 At least **Python 3.10** is required.

 At the moment, the package is not referenced on PyPi and installation is done via direct cloning.
-From the folder of your choice -- _e.g._ `workspace/` or your python `site-packages/` --, run the following commands.
+From the folder of your choice -- _e.g._ `workspace/` --, run the following commands.
 ```
 git clone https://github.com/eliegoudout/las-vegas
 cd las-vegas/